The top 10 from Meryl Streep

 Plot:

 Sophie (Amanda Seyfried) lives with her dropout mother Donna (Meryl Streep) on a Greek island, where they run a hotel.
 Sophie wants to get married – but first find out who her father is.
-In her mother’s diary, she finds clues that three men are possible: Sam (Pierce Brosnan), Harry (Colin Firth) and Bill (Stellan Skarsgård).
-Without further ado, Sophie invites all three to the wedding, causing a great emotional chaos …
+In the mother’s diary, she finds clues that three men are possible: Sam (Pierce Brosnan), Harry (Colin Firth) and Bill (Stellan Skarsgård).
+Without further ado, Sophie invites all three to the wedding and creates a great emotional chaos …

 The plot is simple and has only one goal, to string together as many numbers as possible by the Swedish cult band ABBA.
 Splendid!